plone/documentation/docs/install/containers/examples/swarm/index.md

 traefik-volto-plone-varnish
 ```

-Examples of stacks for running Plone with `docker swarm`.
+Examples of stacks running Plone on a Docker Swarm cluster.

 | Stack example | Description |
 | --- | --- |